hasmeni/memex/README.md

 <img width="819" height="400" alt="memex_caveat_feature_graphic" src="https://github.com/user-attachments/assets/883d518d-e0fe-430f-be94-2d3267e1c777" />

 A self-hosted personal link collection rendered as an animated mind map, with multi-view modes, sharing/federation, an Android companion app, and browser extension.
+Taking inspiration from mindmaps, Linkding, Hoarder?
+Kerakeep, readeck, the fediverse Flame dashboard.
+Use it as a links bio page, dashboard, bookmark aggregator and more.
+Share your board with friends.
+Save links while you browse the web or connect to your instance with the android app.

 ![Status](https://img.shields.io/badge/status-active-brightgreen)
 ![Docker](https://img.shields.io/badge/docker-compose-blue)